 The costs of renewable energy technologies, particularly solar and wind power, have decreased significantly in recent years, making them increasingly competitive with fossil fuels.
 Switching to renewables can help India reduce its reliance on expensive imported fossil fuels and stabilize energy prices in the long term.
 Many renewable energy projects, such as small-scale solar installations and decentralized wind farms, can be implemented in rural areas, providing electricity to communities that are currently underserved by the grid.
 This can improve living standards, stimulate economic activity, and empower rural communities.
-India is a signatory to several international agreements such as the Paris Agreement, which aims to limit global warming to well below 2 degrees Celsius.
+India is a signatory to several international agreements, such as the Paris Agreement, which aims to limit global warming to well below 2 degrees Celsius.
 Transitioning to renewable energy is essential for India to fulfil its commitments under these agreements and demonstrate leadership in the global fight against climate change.
 Overall, transitioning to renewable energy is not only essential for addressing India’s energy and environmental challenges but also offers significant opportunities for sustainable development and economic prosperity.

 Fig: 1

-As of March 31, 2023, India possesses significant potential for generating renewable energy from various sources, including wind, solar, biomass, small hydro, and cogeneration bagasse.
-The total estimated potential for renewable power generation in the country stands at 2,109,654 MW.
-This comprises solar power potential accounting for 35.50% (748,990 MW), wind power potential at 150m hub height representing 55.17% (1,163,856 MW), large hydropower constituting 6.32% (133,410 MW), small hydropower (SHP) potential at 1% (21,134 MW), biomass power at 1.35% (28,447 MW), and 0.66% (13,818 MW) from bagasse-based cogeneration in sugar mills.
-The estimated potential of renewable power generation in India is predominantly powered by wind and solar energy, collectively representing an estimated 91% of the nation’s renewable energy sources (fig: 1).
+India has demonstrated significant potential for generating renewable energy from various sources, including wind, solar, biomass, small hydro, and cogeneration bagasse.
+At the end of FY 2023, the total estimated potential for renewable power generation in the country stood at 2,109,654 MW.
+This figure highlights the vast scope for renewable energy development across various sectors.
+Among these, solar power potential accounted for 35.50% (748,990 MW), wind power potential at 150m hub height represented 55.17% (1,163,856 MW), large hydropower constituted 6.32% (133,410 MW), small hydropower (SHP) potential was 1% (21,134 MW), biomass power stood at 1.35% (28,447 MW), and 0.66% (13,818 MW) came from bagasse-based cogeneration in sugar mills.
+Wind and solar energy collectively contributed an estimated 91% of the nation’s renewable energy resources.

 Fig: 2